jeremytammik/tbc/a/1917_select_level.md

 **Response:** Thank you @vlad.pavel.

-Just last night I came accross a comment of someone saying this, and have made some progress since.
+Just last night I came across a comment of someone saying this, and have made some progress since.
 Unfortunately I am encountering a new problem when I set the readonly bool to 'true':

 <pre class="code">
   new FabricationTransaction(doc, true, "Test")